0x000000d1 Error: Causes, Solutions, and Prevention

 - Wait for the test to complete (takes 10-20 minutes)

-We tested this on a PC where driver updates and SFC didn’t fix the issue.
-The memory diagnostic found errors on one of two 8GB sticks.
-Removing the faulty stick resolved the crashes.
+When driver updates and SFC don’t fix the issue, the memory diagnostic often points to a single failing stick in a multi-stick system.
+Removing the faulty module resolves the crashes.
 For related memory errors, check our guide on 0x0000001a.

 #Fix 6: Scan for Malware